 Everyone in my family have been without health insurance at some point in their lives.
 Unusually it is during that stage when we are without a job or our employer do not provide a group health insurance plan.
 When we are young, we did not understand the full financial implications of what could happen.

 The welfare system provides health insurance for the poor.
 But unless you are pregnant or have children, you do not even qualify.
 This leaves a large amount of the population that have to find other options for health care.
+With the implementation of the Affordable Care Act, supposedly people who have not been able to afford coverage will now be able to but that remains to be seen.

 Low cost health care option 1: Financial aid at hospitals